Aggregating

 Contents

-We’ll work with the baby names data, as introduced in the previous section:
+This section introduces grouping and aggregating in SQL.
+We’ll work with the baby names data, as in the previous section:

 import sqlalchemy